 All in all, I would say that the watch looks like it is worth every penny that Citizen plans to charge for it (see below.)
 Frankly, I don’t see any serious issue with the shape of this device.

-The relatively wide hour and minute hands with all the light-green lume applied to them, too, allow to read the watch in any light, and I have an impression that is these two indicators (as well as the mid-sized date aperture between four and five hours) that will get 99 percent of your attention after you have played enough with all the fancy functions of the gadget and start using it as a normal watch.
-Same goes for the alarm indicator at six o’clock.
-Featuring the usual military-style 24-hour display with the standard (albeit tiny) hour and minute pointers, the indicator is easy to comprehend and is also quite useful in case you plan to rest really well and to sleep more than 12 hours straight (although you probably don’t want to find yourself THAT tired.)
+The relatively wide hour and minute hands with all the light-green lume applied to them, too, allow to read the dial in any light, and I have an impression that is these two indicators (as well as the mid-sized date aperture between four and five hours) that will get 99 percent of your attention after you have done playing with all the fancy functions and started using it as a normal watch.
+The same goes for the alarm indicator at six o’clock.
+Featuring the usual military-style 24-hour display with the standard (albeit tiny) hour and minute pointers, the indicator is easy to comprehend and is also quite useful in case you plan to rest well and to sleep more than 12 hours straight (although you probably don’t want to find yourself THAT tired.)

 Well, of course, there is a minor ‘fine print’ to that: after you first start the watch (or, for example, emerge from a place where no GPS signal reception is possible,) the device will still need at least half a minute to figure out where on Earth it currently is.
-From my perspective, this doesn’t sound terribly inconvenient, but you should still keep this ‘feature’ in mind.
-Also, from what I have seen before, the system used by Citizen is considerable (at least 10 percent) faster than similar designs from Casio (I am talking about G-Shock GravityMaster GPW 1000 here) and Seiko and is generally more convenient: you don’t have to press and hold the button for as long, and the aforementioned electric motor that drives the hands is, too, a lot faster.
+From my perspective, this doesn’t sound inconvenient, but you should still keep this ‘feature’ in mind.
+Also, from what I have seen before, the system used by Citizen is considerable (at least 10 percent) faster than similar designs from Casio (I am talking about the 2014 G-Shock GravityMaster GPW 1000 here) and Seiko and is generally more convenient: you don’t have to press and hold the button for as long, and the aforementioned electric motor that drives the hands is, too, a lot faster.

 Pricing & Availability